7 ways to make the most of dollar-cost averaging

 2. Invest consistently.

 Whether investing a set dollar amount or a percentage of your income, Educators Certified Financial Planner, Mike Cunningham, recommends doing it the same way every time.

 “One of the things that makes dollar-cost averaging effective is the consistency”, says Mike.
 “So, pick how you want to invest, whether that be weekly, monthly, or quarterly—and stick with it.
 Otherwise, you’ll end up saving at different ratios, which will cause inconsistent returns over the long term.”

 3. Remember to rebalance your portfolio.

-Together with your financial planner, you’ve worked hard to determine the right mix of investments in your portfolio (also known as its ‘asset allocation’).
+Together with your financial specialist, you’ve worked hard to determine the right mix of investments in your portfolio (also known as its ‘asset allocation’).

 Just keep in mind that different investments will grow or decline at different rates.